zuhengxu/Ergodic-variational-flow-code/README.md

 ```bash
 ./run.sh
 ```
-Note that users should modify the number of execution threads in `run.sh` based on their own computation resources (currently set to be 18).
+Note that users should modify the number of execution threads in `run.sh` based on their own computational resources (currently set to be 18).